kchnr/simple-ai/tasks.md

 -   [ ] Refine `EvolutionDemo.kt` (`runEvolutionDemo` function) to run the complete evolutionary loop.
 -   [ ] Enhance logging in `EvolutionDemo.kt`: generation number, best fitness, average fitness, diversity metrics (e.g., average genome size, number of active plastic components).
 -   [ ] Develop tools or methods to manually inspect evolved genomes/phenotypes that show adaptation (e.g., serialize best genome, visualize its structure or activity).
+-   [ ] Develop analysis to detect and visualize emergent inhibitory autapses (self-connections) and quantify their effect on network timing and dynamics.
 -   **Goal:** Observe if plasticity parameters evolve meaningfully and if networks demonstrably change their output correctly after a dynamic task switch, using the existing demo as a starting point.

 ### Phase 2: Enhancing Core Capabilities & Robustness - Local CPU Focus